Manchester United's Alessia Russo vs Aston Villa's Rachel Daly: Two strikers in fine form - what makes them so effective?

 Her finishing is also emphatic, leaving nothing to chance.
 Under pressure the best strikers thrive.
 Consider her 91st minute winner in United's 3-2 victory over title rivals Arsenal back in November.

 Opportunity in football is like gold dust - precious and rare.
 Daly is yet to have a real run at leading the forward line in an England shirt, like she does in claret and blue.
-Perhaps that will change at this summer's World Cup, although Russo is a formidable opponent in the fight for the starting berth.
-Particularly while she continues to spearhead United's WSL title charge.
+Perhaps that will change at this summer's World Cup, although Russo is a formidable opponent, particularly while she continues to spearhead United's WSL title charge.

-Maybe the race for the Golden Boot, which is likely to be contested by Shaw and Daly (with Russo and Kerr as rank outsiders), will go some way to influencing Wiegman's decision making in Australia.
+Maybe the race for the Golden Boot, which is likely to be contested between Shaw and Daly (with Russo and Kerr as rank outsiders), will go some way to influencing Wiegman's decision making in Australia and New Zealand.
 Certainly the frequency with which Daly is finding the net will be difficult to overlook.

 Until then, both will endeavour to continue to wrestle hold of the crowded spotlight.
 After all, it's what all good strikers do.

-Watch Brighton vs Manchester United live on Sky Sports Football on Saturday from 11am, kick-off 11.30am, followed by Aston Villa vs Chelsea live on Sky Sports Football on Sunday from 6.30pm, kick-off 6.45pm.
+Watch Aston Villa vs Chelsea live on Sky Sports Football on Sunday from 6.30pm, kick-off 6.45pm.